Azuritul/AZDropdownMenu/README.md

 - `shouldDismissMenuOnDrag` If set to true, menu would be dismissed on drag.
 Default value is `false`.

 ## Version
+- 1.1.3
+   - Update for Swift 4 syntax

 - 1.1.2
    - Update for Swift 3 syntax